 9. Performance Evaluation

-Certification to ISO 9001 is often a prerequisite for tenders and supplier lists of larger organisations.
+Certification to quality standards is often a prerequisite for tenders and supplier lists of larger organisations.

 The ISO 9000 series has roots going back over 50 years.
 However, it wasn't until 1979 when BS 5750 was published, establishing a common recognised standard aimed at preventing problems and managing processes, that the idea of quality systems became more widely recognised by industry at large.
 Quality systems were used by all the nationalised industries plus automotive and aerospace.